swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 * `*-LocalDev` schemes are for development of `JabberwockyHTKit` and `JabberwockyARKitEngine` simultaneously.
 This is not a common use case, so it is safe to ignore these schemes.
 * `*-PodsOnly` schemes pull all dependencies from CocoaPods and therefore are not very useful for local development of `JabberwockyHTKit`, but a great way to try out see how cocoapods would work in an existing application.
 To use these, you will need to do a `pod install` and open xcode using the `.xcworkspace` file.
-* `JabberwockyHTKit` uses CocoaPods vendor framework to install its one dependency `JabberwockyARKitEngine`, but the `JabberwockyARKitEngine.xcframework` can be found [here](https://github.com/swiftablellc/jabberwocky-head-tracking-kit-ios/tree/master/JabberwockyARKitEngine.xcframework).
-It might be best to create a new target similar to `JabberwockyHTKit-LocalDev` to get it to build properly.

 ## Add Head Tracking to an Existing Application